iElvxn/iElvxn/README.md

 public class Elvin
 {
   private int age = 20;
-  public String[] traits = new String[] { "dumb", "short", "nerd" };
+  public String[] traits = new String[] { "sleepy", "hungry", "nerd" };
   public String[] hobbies = new String[] { "Coding!", "Fashion", "Gaming", "Sleeping" };
 }
 ```

 ### :smirk: Other Accounts

-I have been interested in coding from the ripe age of 11 years old.
+I have been interested in coding since I was in highschool.
 I started off coding using block Scratch code and grew to learn line langauges such as Python and Java.
 At 13 I used my Java knowledge to experiment with Minecraft plugins and started to create my own.
 At around 14 - 15 I started to try creating my own games in Unity, where I dipped my toes into C#.
 Now I am playing around with Web Design and languages such as HTML, CSS and JavaScript.
 I have tried tools such as Node.js and React, however, I am still learning!

 # :round_pushpin: What Am I Doing?
 - :clipboard: Currently I am: